On this page

 Activities for which a licensee demonstrates a high level compliance culture – ability to comply with regulation - will be classified as low surveillance.
 For these activities the regulatory role will basically involve establishing the environmental objective in consultation with other stake holders; monitoring the achievement of the objectives; facilitating reporting of company performance against those objectives to other stakeholders; and enforcement of company compliance when needed.

-More information on the differing requirements of licensee's to provide Activity Notifications are included in Activity Approvals Process.
+More information on the differing requirements of licensees to provide activity notifications can be found in the activity approvals process.

 All licensee’s are initially high-level official surveillance operators for all activities, unless specifically classified as a low-level official surveillance operator for specific activities by the Minister.